Repository Summary

 -

-); Following distance from robot’s rotational point to trajectory.
+l(float, default:0.5); Following distance from robot’s rotational point to trajectory.
 Set negative to track backwards.

 Proportional, Integral and Derivative actions for the three loops: Longitudinal, lateral and angular loops.